Sombode/Obsidian-Vault/School/US History/The Founding Brothers/The Dinner.md

 - Although Madison compromised with the debt assumption, there was still vehement backlash in Virginia, with subtle threats of secession appearing to threaten the union
 - The compromise reached in Jefferson's dinner party reflects the larger theme of debate and argument between opposing factions in the government
 - In part due to its large population and economy, Virginia had considerable sway in the government, not mentioning the fact that it was now the seat of the nation's capital
-- The geographic isolation and thus undeveloped and almost rural nature of the capital helped assure people afraid of the encroachment of a large, consolidated federal government or of a more industrial (not agrarian) economy
+- The geographic isolation and thus undeveloped and almost rural nature of the capital helped assure people afraid of the encroachment of a large, consolidated federal government
--
+- Furthermore, the almost agrarian landscape separated the political and economic capitals the the US, unlike most European capitals